 - What should I do if I have more questions?

-Rye Country Day School (RCDS) offers financial aid to qualifying families with children entering Kindergarten through Grade 12.
+Rye Country Day School (RCDS) offers financial aid to qualifying families with students entering Kindergarten through Grade 12.
 Our financial aid program is need-based, which means the School does not offer academic, athletic, or merit-based scholarships of any kind.
 Financial aid is granted to families of qualified admissions candidates who demonstrate financial need.
 Please note that there is no financial aid offered for Pre-Kindergarten students.

 No. Financial aid grants consider the entire expense of attending RCDS.
 This factors in "extra" costs such as lunch, books, and other expenses.
-Furthermore, all students who receive financial aid in Grades 7-12 (regardless of the grant size) are loaned a new laptop computer from the School as part of their financial aid grant.
-Although the computer is technically owned by RCDS, the student has use of this machine at home and during all vacations.
+Furthermore, all students who receive financial aid in Grades 7-12 (regardless of the grant amount) receive a new loaner laptop computer from the School as part of their financial aid grant.
+Although the computer is technically owned by RCDS, the student has use of this computer at home and during all vacations.
 Families will be billed $60 annually for insurance on the laptop.
 Finally, RCDS is also pleased to support school-related trips for students who receive financial aid.
 The School will support approved trips for students who receive financial aid at the same percentage as their financial aid grant (e.g., a family who pays 50 percent of our tuition would be asked to pay 50 percent of any school-related trip).

 The School looks to support qualified students who will be able to contribute to school life in many ways.
 RCDS has students who receive financial aid in all divisions of the School (Lower, Middle, and Upper).
-Historically, the School has had a larger concentration of students who receive financial aid in the Middle and Upper divisions, but all families are welcome to apply.
+Historically, the School has had a larger concentration of students who receive financial aid in the Middle and Upper divisions, but all families are encouraged to apply.
 There are limited funds for Lower School students and no financial funds available for Pre-Kindergarten.
 Currently, our students who receive financial aid come from approximately twenty different communities in Westchester and Fairfield Counties, as well as Manhattan and the Bronx.
 Our families also come from a range of incomes and qualify for varying amounts of financial support.

 At any time during the financial aid process, please feel free to contact Courtney Doucette, Financial Aid Officer, at 914-925-4542 or firstname.lastname@example.org.
 Our goal is to make this process as efficient and clear as possible.